sankyrajeev/randompasswordgenerator/README.md

 When the user clicks the button, "Generate Password", then the user is given a series of prompts each of which will ask the user of a different criteria regarding the random password.
 The user will also be asked how long the password should be, then be given a random password with the criteria that they chose.

+The link to the above page is https://sankyrajeev.github.io/randompasswordgenerator/

    md![alt text](assets/screenshot.png)
     ```